 The final stage of an interview process consists in technical questions that will test you readiness for the job, and whether you really can work with Java.
 We will have a look at them in this article.

 15 common technical questions for programmers who work with Java

 - Question: Can you define an Iterator?

-- Question: Can you say what is the reason for garbage collection in Java, and in which situation is it used?
+- Question: What is the reason for garbage collection in Java, and in which situation we use it?

-Answer: The reason for garbage collection is usually to recognize and discard objects which are not anymore needed by a program, so their resources can be reclaimed and also used again.
+Answer: The reason for garbage collection is usually to recognize and discard objects which are not anymore needed by a program, so their resources can be reclaimed.
 Any Java object will be subject to garbage collection any time it becomes inaccessible to the program within that it is used.

 - Question: Can you identify the 1st argument of the String array in main method?